hoehermann/purple-gowhatsapp/README.md

     * "never": never

 * `get-icons`
-  If set to true (default: false), profile pictures are updated after every time the plug-in connects.
+  If set to true (default: false), profile pictures are updated every time the plug-in connects.

 ### Notes